-Parents and school teachers and administrators need to work together to determine goals, set budgets, manage timelines, and organize various details of a fundraising campaign.
+Parents, school teachers and school administrators should work together to determine goals, set budgets, manage timelines, and organize various details of a fundraising campaign.
 Consideration of these factors in your planning efforts will help make your fundraiser a greater success:

 - What age are the students?
 Consider what students are interested in and capable of doing prior to selecting your fundraising events.
 You want to spark your children's interest with a fundraising campaign.
 See Fundraising Through The Years for more ideas.